Mihai Ralea: Antihitlerite Front

 Ralea's return from camp coincided roughly with the Battle of Stalingrad and the turn of fortunes on the eastern front.
 He soon established contacts with the antifascist opposition, repeatedly seeking to set up a Peasantist left and rejoin the PNȚ.
 Maniu received him and listened to his pleas, but denied him readmission and invited him to create his own coalition from shards of the Renaissance Front, promising him some measure of leniency "for that hour when we shall be evaluating the past mistakes that have thrown this country into dejection."
 Their separation remained "unbridgeable"; eventually, Ralea reestablished the PSȚ, and attracted into its ranks a Social Democratic dissident faction, led by former PSDR theoretician Lothar Rădăceanu.
-The two reestablished contacts with the PCdR and other fringe parties: moving between Bucharest and Sinaia, Ralea was involved in trilateral talks between the communists, the Ploughmen's Front of Petru Groza, and the National Liberal inner faction of Gheorghe Tătărescu, helping to coordinate actions between them.
+The two reestablished contacts with the PCdR and other fringe parties: moving between Bucharest and Sinaia (where he owned a villa on Cumpătul Street), Ralea was involved in trilateral talks between the communists, the Ploughmen's Front of Petru Groza, and the National Liberal inner faction of Gheorghe Tătărescu, helping to coordinate actions between them.
+Again helped along by his sister Eliza, he had regular clandestine meetings with Lucrețiu Pătrășcanu, who lived outside Sinaia, in Poiana Țapului.
 In Brașov, he met with the economist Victor Jinga, whose antifascist and socialist program was reused in later PSȚ propaganda.
 Together with party colleague Stanciu Stoian, he signed the PSȚ's adherence to the PCdR's clandestine "Patriotic Antihitlerite Front".

 In addition to such underground work, Ralea was notably involved in combating the nationalism and racism of the Antonescu years.
 He was one of several literary critics who publicly chided a colleague, George Călinescu, for publishing a 1941 treatise which included racialist profiles of Romanian writers, alongside criticism of Ralea's own anti-nationalism.
 With the 1943 collection of essays, Între două lumi ("Between Two Worlds", published at Cartea Românească), Ralea revised his earlier prophecies about the triumph of collectivism.